Working Harder Won’t Build Your Business: Here’s What To Do Instead

 Our culture teaches us that working harder is the answer to life’s problems.
 The more effort we put in on the ground level, the more we’ll get out, or so the story goes.

-But when you probe this answer, the more you discover it lacking.
-While putting in effort will yield some results, it isn’t the whole story.
-It’s not the full picture.
+But the more you probe that answer, the more you find it lacking.
+Effort will yield some results, but it isn’t the whole story.
 Getting ahead in business doesn’t always mean working twenty-hour days.
 It also means using leverage.

 Working harder won't build your business: here's what to do instead